mjacobus/mjacobus.github.io/_posts/2013-12-31-creating-a-windows-7-recovery-disk-on-linux.md

 I found [this post](http://www.linuxquestions.org/questions/linux-software-2/creating-windows-7-bootable-usb-from-linux-762229/#post3946086) that solved the problem.

-First, mount the recoverable cd you have or extract the iso image by running the following command:
+First, mount the recoverable CD you have or extract the ISO image by running the following command:

 {% highlight bash %}
 sudo mount -o loop recovery_cd.iso /tmp/windowsboot